Stevyccc/Stevyccc/README.md

 ## HI THERE
 - 👋 HI there, I’m @Stevyccc.
-Studied Mathematics of Finance at Columbia University, and now working on systematic strategies at SigTech, a spinoff of Brevan Howard.
+Studied Mathematics of Finance at Columbia University, and now working on quantitative analytics at SigTech, a spinoff of Brevan Howard.
 - 👀 I’m interested in stat, math, option pricing, and quantitative industry in general.
 When off school/work, I like to travel and take photos with my cameras (digital and film).
 Lmk if you love photography!
 - 🌱 Currently developing industry hands-on experience.
 Looking to collaborate on any projects related to trading strategies, signal generation, financial/statistical modeling, and others!
 - 📫 zc2694@columbia.edu